-Any area-enthused youngster has endured the crumbly, chalky agglomeration of flavors referred to as “astronaut ice cream.”
+Any area-enthused youngster has endured the crumbly, chalky agglomeration of flavors called “astronaut ice cream.”
 We cope with it due to the meant connection to the lives of actual area explorers.

 The most effective hassle is that astronaut ice cream is a lie.